distributev/wordpress-laravel-docker-local-cloud/HowTo.md

     * copy `secret.auto.tfvars.example` to `secret.auto.tfvars`.
 This file is intended to contains all secret variables and should not be versioned (it figures in `.gitignore` btw)
     * Fill all the other non secret variables in `variables.tf`
 3. Install AWS Terraform provider with `terraform init`
+4. Tell Terraform that we are using modules and need to get them `terraform get`

 ## Provision AWS environment